Csepato/Cryptocurrency-Clusters/README.md

 ## Data Preparation

-* We start by reading `crypto_data.csv` into Pandas.
+* Read `crypto_data.csv` into Pandas.
 The dataset was obtained from [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist).

 ```python
 #Read crypto_data.csv into pandas